Frequently Asked Questions

 Key Statistical Metrics:

-- adjust P (Logit) < 0.05: Statistically significant after multiple testing correction
+- Q (Logit) < 0.05: Statistically significant after multiple testing correction

 - Coef_logit > 0: Palmitoylation increases mutation probability